mblondel/spira/README.rst

 spira
 =====

-lightning is a library for recommender systems in Python.
+spira is a library for recommender systems in Python.

 Author